KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Check if GUI/behaviour are broken from external.
 And re-write/refactor/implement some features.
-Developers continue to change code aggressive because if some feature was broken, we can uncover the bug in UI level.
+Developers continue to change internal code and add unit tests aggressive because if some features are obviously broken, we can uncover the bug in UI level checking.
 So, we can fix the issue before release.

+This kind of UI level checking is not only automated tests but also manual checking.

 # Unit tests for Re-Engineering